You invest a lot of time and energy into your content marketing efforts. But are you sure you're tracking the right metrics?

 How to track your Backlink Profile

 You can use Google Search Console to track your backlinks.
-Visit Google Search Console and navigate to Search Traffic > Links to Your Site.
+Visit Google Search Console and navigate to Links.

-However, tracking this metric with a paid SEO toolkit (such as Ahrefs or SEMRush) is a good idea.
+However, GSC's data is extremely limited.
+So tracking this metric with a paid SEO toolkit (such as Ahrefs or SEMRush) is a good idea.

 What you can learn from your Backlink Profile